 Composition of Committee.
 The Committee shall be composed of a minimum of three Directors, or such greater number as determined by the Board from time to time.
-All of the members of the Committee shall be "Independent Directors", within the meaning of applicable securities laws, except for the Executive Chairman who may serve as a member.
+All of the members of the Committee shall be "Independent Directors", within the meaning of applicable securities laws.
 The Committee members shall be appointed annually by the Board following each annual meeting of shareholders, and may be removed by the Board.
 Committee members shall have experience with and an interest in human resources development and administration.
 The Secretary of the Company, or such other person as designated by the Secretary and approved by the Committee, shall act as secretary of the Committee meetings.